Interaction2Code: Benchmarking MLLM-based Interactive Webpage Code Generation from Interactive Prototyping: The Benchmark

 \textbf{Automated Interaction} When generating web pages, we prompt MLLMs to encode the id of the interactive elements (for example, id="interact1").
 During evaluation, we apply selenium webdriver \cite{selenium} to locate the interactive elements by id and automatically interact with the generated webpage and take screenshots to construct the interactive prototyping.

 \textbf{Interaction Extraction.} After obtaining the interactive prototyping (i.e., screenshots before and after the interaction), we automatically extract the interactive part for evaluation.
 For interactions that preserve webpage dimensions, we identify affected areas through pixel-wise subtraction.
-For interactions that alter webpage dimensions (e.g., showing details), we employ Git diff tool~\cite{gitdiff} to locate modified rows and columns, with their intersections marking the affected regions.
-Detailed extraction algorithm is provided in Appendix~\ref{sec:interactionpart}.
+For interactions that alter webpage dimensions (e.g., showing details), we employ the Git diff tool~\cite{gitdiff} to locate modified rows and columns, with their intersections marking the affected regions.
+The algorithm is shown in Algorithm~\ref{alg:region_detection}.

 \textbf{Full Page Metrics}.
 We measure the quality of generated webpages from the following perspectives: \textbf{(1) Visual Similarity}.
 We use CLIP score~\cite{radford2021learning} to measure the visual similarity. \textbf{(2) Structure Similarity}.
 SSIM \cite{wang2004image} (Structural Similarity Index Measure) score is applied to calculate the structure similarity. \textbf{(3) Text Similarity}.
-We apply OCR tools to recognize the text in the webpages, and then use the BLEU score \cite{papineni2002bleu} to measure the text similarity between the two webpages.
+We apply OCR tools to recognize the text in the webpages, and then use the BLEU score \cite{papineni2002bleu} to measure the text similarity between the two webpages. \textbf{(4) Widget Match.} Widget match~\cite{GUIPilot, kevin2018design} measures the widget-level consistency between the original UI and the generated UI.
+We calculate the Widget Similarity (WS) and Widget Match Rate (WMS) based on the method proposed by GUIPilot~\cite{GUIPilot}.

 \textbf{Interaction Part Metrics}.
 We also evaluate the interactive parts of webpages from the perspective of the position and function of the interaction.\textbf{(1) Position Similarity}.
 The position similarity between original interaction $I_o$ and generated interaction $I_g$ is defined as $P(I_o, I_g) = 1 - max(|x_o-x_g|, |y_o-y_g|)$, where $(x_o, y_o)$ and $(x_g, y_g)$ are normalized coordinates (in $[0, 1]$) of the interactive area center. \textbf{(2) Implement Rate (IR)} measures the ratio of interactions successfully implemented by MLLM.
 An interaction is considered implemented if detectable by webdriver, and unimplemented otherwise.
 Let $N(\cdot)$ denote the quantity, we can calculate the \textbf{IR} as $IR = \frac{N(implemented)}{N(implemented) + N(unimplemented)}$. \textbf{(3) Usability Rate (UR)}.
 Human annotators are asked to interact with the generated webpage and judge the usability.
 We can calculate as $UR = \frac{N(usable)}{N(usable) + N(unusable)}$.
 We also employ human annotators to conduct pair-wise comparison and failure type analysis in Section~\ref{subsec:he} and Section~\ref{subsec:failure}.